H-KITON-J/Countdown-Timer/readme.md

 •	🔗 Shareable Countdown Links
 ________________________________________
 🛡️ License
-This project is open-source under the MIT License.
+This project is open-source under the HEI2O License.
 ________________________________________
 🙏 Acknowledgments
 •	Mixkit for alert sounds